-Utah State Quarters were released on November 5, 2007 as the forty-fifth coin in the State Quarter series.
+Utah State Quarters (Buy on eBay) were released on November 5, 2007 as the forty-fifth coin in the State Quarter series.
 This also marked the final release for the year 2007.
 Utah’s original Statehood date was January 4, 1896.

 The Utah Quarter reverse design features two locomotives moving towards a golden spike.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “Crossroards of the West.”
 The coin’s reverse was designed and engraved by Joseph Menna.